MicrosoftDocs/sdk-api/sdk-api-src/content/audioengineextensionapo/ns-audioengineextensionapo-audio_volume_notification_data2.md

 ### -field step

 An unsigned integer value representing the current step in the volume range.
 Is a value in the range from 0 to *stepCount* - 1, where 0 represents the minimum volume level and *stepCount* - 1 represents the maximum level.
-Call the [IAudioEndpointVolume::VolumeStepUp](/endpointvolume/nf-endpointvolume-iaudioendpointvolume-volumestepup.md) and [IAudioEndpointVolume::VolumeStepDown](/endpointvolume/nf-endpointvolume-iaudioendpointvolume-volumestepdown.md) methods to increase or decrease the volume level by one interval.

 ### -field stepCount